DarkoMilosevic86/DMDownloader/docs/usage.md

 ## Settings

-You can set your prefered language from the Settings dialog.
+You can set your prefered language, file format and bitrate from the Settings dialog.
 When you run the app for the first time, the app will be displayed using your system locale language.
 If the app does not supports your system locale language, the app will display using English language.